kawa-kokosowa/formhandler/README.md

 2. Open http://127.0.0.1:8080/test.py in a web browser.
 3. Open test.py in a file editor to see what's going on!

+Note: you may need to chmod +X the proper cgi scripts.
+I also may need to change file headers to #!/usr/bin/python.
+You need to create the uploads and resources directory for the demo.
+Just make demo directory.

 # Example Usage

 Say we want a web interace for these functions (see: test.py):